Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

 Well Done, you seem to have used a *nix system before, now try something more serious.
 (Please don't post writeups, solutions or spoilers about the games on the web.
 Thank you!)
 ```
+> (Please don't post writeups, solutions or spoilers about the games on the web.
+Thank you!)

 Uh...
 I hope they will forgive me my sins :D

+---
 ### Conclusion

 I enjoyed playing this particular wargame.
 I hope more levels will be added in the future.

 For now...
-I just want to say big thank you to everyone involved in this project 💕
+I just want to say a big thank you to everyone involved in this project 💕
+Good job!